 Back sleeping is the second most common sleep position and it also helps promote spinal alignment.
-Since weight is evenly distributed across the widest part of your body while back sleeping, this position helps to eliminate pressure points.
+Weight is evenly distributed across the widest part of your body while back sleeping.
+So this position helps to eliminate painful pressure points.

 Like side sleeping, back sleepers should also look for a mattress that is able to provide even support across the body.
 For this, we recommend a medium to medium-firm mattress.
 A mattress that is too firm can cause gaps between the lower back and mattress.
 A mattress that is too soft will cause excessive sinking and cause the spine to become misaligned.

 Back sleepers may also find relief by placing a pillow beneath their knees to help relax the back.
 A small lumbar cushion under the small of the back can also add additional support.